AsteriosPapanikolaou/hybrid-offshore-vessel-energy-analysis/README.md

 | CII | 264.04 | 244.78 | ~7% |
 | Energy consumption | 3157.94 GJ | 2661.44 GJ | ~16% |

-## My Contribution

-My contribution focused on the simulation and the main engineering analysis.
-I configured and modified the provided Simcenter Amesim vessel model, ran the scenarios, and processed the exported results in MATLAB.
-This included power-flow, fuel, energy-efficiency, CO₂ and CII calculations, as well as the assessment of control changes, engine sizing and propeller redesign, including the combined case.

-The Python vessel-route visualization in the team report was developed by another team member.

 ## Repository Structure

 ```text